merlab-uw/Klone/Part2.HowToUseSingularities.md

 ```
 MY_SINGULARITY=/gscratch/merlab/singularity_sif/singularity-containers_vcftools_0.1.16.sif # name of singularity that I want to use
-MY_FOLDER=/gscratch/merlab/elpetrou # path to folder where I have saved the vcf file
+MY_DIR=/gscratch/merlab/elpetrou # path to directory where I have saved the vcf file
 IN_VCF=herring.vcf # name of input vcf file
 OUT_VCF=herring.filt # base name of output vcf (without .vcf file extendion)